Bexar County Court Plan

 B. Payment Process: No payment of attorney’s fees will be made other than in accordance with the rules set forth below.

-1. An appointed attorney shall fill out and submit a fee voucher to the court for services rendered, which must be submitted at the time the case is concluded.
-All vouchers must be in black or blue ink and either printed or typewritten.
+1. An appointed attorney shall fill out and submit a fee voucher to the court for services rendered, which must be submitted at the time the case is concluded, with the limited exception of when a case is disposed by trial, in which the voucher may be submitted within 30 days of the conclusion of the case.
 If the form provided by the County is not used, the format of the voucher must be similar to that used on the County form.

 2. The trial judge presiding over the proceedings or a designee shall review the request for compensation and either approve or disapprove of the amount requested.